smart48/smt-laravel/README.md

 **NB** This you only use for the build used for production.
 For the local build with `docker-compose` you can just load from the container as the data is already threre on your local box.

+**MBB** Better to push the latest by tag, especially for production usage

 ## TODO